Use of the Drexel Name and Insignia Policy

 Faculty members and professional staff may use the Drexel name to identify themselves and their affiliation with the University (e.g., "Jane Doe, Professor of History, Drexel University").
 In using or authorizing use of the Drexel name to identify themselves in connection with activities conducted with outside individuals and entities (e.g., authoring a book or consulting), faculty and professional staff members must assure that the Drexel name is used in a manner that does not imply University endorsement or responsibility for the particular activity, product, or publication involved.
 Use of University Insignia in connection with personal activities is prohibited.

 In general, students are permitted to identify themselves in publications or other activities with an accurate, specific affiliation (e.g. "John Doe, LL.M. candidate, Thomas R. Kline School of Law" or "student, Drexel University") so long as this is done in a manner that makes clear they are students and does not imply University endorsement or responsibility for any particular activity, product, or publication involved.
-Students are permitted to use the name or insignia of the University on merchandise only with the prior written approval of the Senior Vice President for University Communications or his/her designee.
+Students are permitted to use the name or insignia of the University on goods & services, only with prior written approval of the Senior Vice President for University Marketing & Communications or his/her designee.

 III.
 Additional Provisions